Spider-Woman (Gwen Stacy): Reception

-A cosplayer of Gwen Stacy's Spider-Woman in 2015 San Diego Comic-Con.
+A cosplayer of Gwen Stacy's Spider-Woman at 2015 San Diego Comic-Con.
 Since her debut in 2014, the character has been a popular cosplay choice.

 Gwen Stacy's Spider-Woman has been received positively from reviewers.
 Her design is a popular choice for cosplay and fan art.
 Evan Narcisse of Kotaku called the costume design "is one of the best riffs on the Spider-Man motifs in decades."
 Andrew Wheeler from ComicsAlliance felt that even though Gwen Stacy should have stayed dead, the costume inspired him to want her back.
 He also cited it as a potential favorite superhero costume in years.
 The creative director of Marvel Games, Bill Rosemann, described Gwen Stacy as "one of the greatest modern superhero designs."
 IGN's Jesse Schedeen, reviewing the first Spider-Gwen issue, said that the character never came across as merely just a female variant of Peter Parker and was also distinct from Jessica Drew, Julia Carpenter, Mayday Parker, Anya Corazon, and other female-themed Spider costume characters.
 Jessie Schedeen said that Gwen had "her own set of hang-ups and her own brand of humor".
 Doug Zawisza, writing for Comic Book Resources, described Gwen Stacy as "likeable and humorous, conflicted but determined and quick with a zinger", adding, "Latour gives Gwen real world problems as well as superheroic ones.
 She has family problems and perception problems."

 The character has drawn critical attention on a feminist perspective.
 Aja Romano of The Daily Dot felt that the new take on Gwen Stacy was a fresh one on its original version due to a common trope of women dying for the sake of men's angst.
 She praised the fact that instead of taking the role of a superhero's girlfriend, Latour designed her as a "fully formed person."
 Entertainment Weeklys Joshua Rivera felt that "Spider-Gwen succeeds because it isn't a superficial inversion, but an examination of what makes Spider-Man an important character."
 Gwen Stacy's Spider-Woman was number seven in Newsaramas list of the best Spider-Men.
 Ryan Lynch of Screen Rant called her the second-greatest alternate version of Spider-Man, saying that her stories were "a unique take on the Spider-mythos that provided unique stories based on fleshed out characters with clever writing."
 Chris Sims from ComicsAlliance ranked her as the second-best alternate take on Spider-Man.
 Mark Ginocchio, writing for ComicBook.com, said the character's debut was the fourth-best alternate Spider-Man story, and that, even though Gwen Stacy was a new character, she was on her way to establishing herself as one of the most popular superheroes of Marvel.

 In 2022, Screen Rant included Gwen Stacy / Spider-Gwen in their "10 Female Marvel Heroes That Should Come To The MCU" list.